 PLAYGROUND VISITATION: For the safety of the children, all parents/visitors entering the playground from 8:00 a.m. through 3:45 p.m. must first enter through the front door to sign in at the office and obtain a pass.
 Parents are welcome to have contact with their own children, however, they may not have contact or play games with other children.
 Please keep your preschool children with you while on the playground.
 They should not be on the equipment or playing with the students during this time.

 CALENDAR: Every effort is made to keep parents informed of events that are scheduled during the school year.
-A monthly calendar will be sent home and notes will be sent home on an ‘as needed’ basis.
+A monthly calendar will be posted on the school website and additional notes will be sent home as needed.
 Access the district website (www.laramie1.org) for more information and an LCSD #1 calendar for school and district events, holidays and vacations.

 LUNCH/BREAKFAST INFORMATION: Nutrition has a strong impact on learning, so please pack a nutritious meal for your student that brings a cold lunch.
 Please do not send soda pop with your student as a lunch drink.
 Juice, Gatorade, or vitamin water are appropriate beverages.
 Milk is available at a minimal cost for those who bring cold lunches.

-Lunch and breakfast may be purchased from 8:00 a.m. to 8:30 a.m. in the gym.
-Payments should be made in the cafeteria before school.
+Payments for meals should be made in the cafeteria before school.
 Make checks payable to Nutrition Services.
 Payments are credited to each student’s account.
-Report cards may be held quarterly if accounts are overdrawn.

 Free or reduced prices are available to those who qualify.
 Applications may be picked up at the office.
 Only one application per family is required.
 Approval includes breakfast and lunch.
 The USDA prohibits discrimination in the administration of its programs.
 To file a complaint, write to the Secretary of Agriculture, Washington, D.C.
 20250.

-LUNCHTIME VISITATION: Please notify the school by 9:00 if you will be joining your child.
-Sign in at the office and receive a guest pass when arriving, and be sure to sign out when leaving.
+LUNCHTIME VISITATION: Parents are welcome to join your child for lunch.
+Please notify the school by 9:00 if you wish to purchase a lunch from the cafeteria.
+Sign in at the office and receive a guest pass when arriving and be sure to sign out when leaving.

 FIELD TRIPS: Written parent permission is required for all field trips whether students walk to their destinations or are transported.
 We send out permission slips for every field trip.
 Please sign and return to the teacher.